-Talking about its build quality, SoundMAGIC ES18 are pretty lightweight but not sure if it could last long (like 6 months).
-The earphone cables are very slim and has a very small girth; with a little harsh pressure they could break off easily.
-Though are sturdy enough to withstand normal day-to-day stress.
-The one which I’m reviewing is red in color, color on the cable is bright and doesn’t looks cheap at all.
+Talking about its build quality, SoundMAGIC ES18 are pretty lightweight but not sure if it could last long (like six months).
+The earphone cables are very slim and have a very small girth; with a little harsh pressure they could break off easily.
+However, they are sturdy enough to withstand normal day-to-day stress.
+The one which I’m reviewing is red in color, color on the cable is bright and doesn’t look cheap at all.
 The cables are rubber coated and prone to get slightly tangled if stored without proper folding.

-The best thing about these earphone is that they come with an L-shaped connecter, this reduces the chances of internal wire break at the stem of earphones; which is a common problem.
+The best thing about these earphones is that they come with an L-shaped connector, this reduces the chances of internal wire break at the stem of earphones; which is a common problem.

 The mid-sized silicone ear tip ensures proper seal and reduces a lot of unwanted noise, so noise isolation works great here.
 When you move around with songs blaring through them, everything else seems quiet.
-Whereas you can still hear sharp noises like car or train honks.
-Since these weigh only 11 grams, you wont feel its weight.
-A little niggle that is prominent with SoundMAGIC ES18 is when you walk with these on and you stop a song, you’ll hear the vibrations from the rubber-coated wires but it disappears as soon as you start playing music.
+Whereas, you can still hear sharp sounds like the car or train honks.
+Since these weigh only 11 grams, you won’t feel its weight.
+A little niggle that is prominent with SoundMAGIC ES18 is when you walk with these on, and you stop a song, you’ll hear the vibrations from the rubber-coated wires, but it disappears as soon as you start playing music.

-One major problem I have with these are that the left and right marking is very small and is hard to see in normal light too and in pitch dark only guessing works.
+One major problem I have with these is that the left and right marking is tiny and is hard to see in normal light too and in the pitch dark only guessing works.

-As I said above, the mid-sized silicone tips offer great seal and cancels lot of external noise.
-This really helps you to enjoy only your favorite music and nothing else except sharp noises.
-SoundMAGIC ES18 offers excellent performance compared to its competitors and that’s what the company motto claims.
-There are really very few earphones that offer such quality in this sensitive price bracket.
+As I said above, the mid-sized silicone tips offer great seal and cancel a lot of external noise.
+This helps you to enjoy only your favorite music and nothing else except sharp noises.
+SoundMAGIC ES18 offers excellent performance compared to its competitors, and that’s what the company motto claims.
+There are very few earphones that offer such quality in this sensitive price bracket.

-Mid-range sound is where ES18 can beat any other earphones priced more than Rs.1500, even the low-range sound is exceptional for the price, so expect good bass response from these.
+Mid-range sound is where ES18 can beat any other earphones priced more than Rs.1500, even the low-range sound is exceptional for the price, so expect a good bass response from these.
 The sound stage I felt is much better than Cowom EM1, so you could precisely hear and differentiate what kind of instrument is playing in your music.
-Never heard such great clarity in sound even from the ones which costs twice its price.
-These are made for sound precision and its does offer it.
+Never heard such great clarity in sound even from the ones which cost twice its price.
+These are made for sound precision, and it does offer it.

-Acoustic, jazz, soft-rock and blues is where these in-ear headphones shines bright.
-Even screencast videos with voice over are pleasure to hear without hurting your ears.
+Acoustic, jazz, soft rock and blues is where these in-ear headphones shine brightly.
+Even screencast videos with voice over are the pleasure to hear without hurting your ears.
 Listen to modern rock songs at full volume and the sounds crackles a little bit at high pitch frequency.
 You can only identify this only if you listen to it carefully.
 Adding a microfiber mesh seen in Cowon EM1 could have eliminated this.

-“I am not comparing these in-ear earphones with the likes of Skullcandy and Sennheiser in the similar price because SoundMAGIC ES18 is million leagues ahead than these good looking poor sound knock offs”
+“I am not comparing these in-ear earphones with the likes of Skullcandy and Sennheiser in the similar price because SoundMAGIC ES18 is a million leagues ahead than these good looking poor sound knockoffs.”

 SoundMAGIC ES18 are compatible with every device sporting a 3.5mm jack.
-Though you might feel sound difference on different devices.
-Most smartphones have low-powered cheap amplifiers, using it with a sound card or an headphone amplifier will do all the justice.
+However, you might feel the sound difference on different devices.
+Most smartphones have low-powered cheap amplifiers, using it with a sound card or a headphone amplifier will do all the justice.
 To get great sound output, play with the equalizer settings of your smartphone or laptop until you get a perfect balance between vocals and music.